dsccommunity/ActiveDirectoryDsc/README.md

 The **xActiveDirectory** module contains the **xADDomain, xADDomainController, xADUser, xWaitForDomain, and ADDomainTrust** DSC Resources.
 These DSC Resources allow you to configure new domains, child domains, and high availability domain controllers and establish cross-domain trusts.
-The  **xADDomain** resource creates new Active Directory forest configurations and new Active Directory domain configurations.
-The  **xADDomainController** installs and configures a domain controllers in Active Directory.
-The  **xADUser** resource modifies and removes Active Directory Users.
-The **xWaitForDomain** resource is responsible to wait for new domain to setup.
-It's worth noting that the RSAT tools will not be installed when these resources are used to configure AD.
-The **xADDomainTrust** resource is used to establish a cross-domain trust.

 ## Resources

+* **xADDomain** creates new Active Directory forest configurations and new Active Directory domain configurations.
+* **xADDomainController** installs and configures domain controllers in Active Directory.
+* **xADUser** modifies and removes Active Directory Users.
+* **xWaitForDomain** waits for new, remote domain to setup.
+(Note: the RSAT tools will not be installed when these resources are used to configure AD.)
+* **xADDomainTrust** establishes a cross-domain trusts

 ### **xADDomain**